 THE GOOD: You Can Eat for Free

 When you're spending all your hard-earned cash at a restaurant, you want something to show for it—aside from a colossal gut.
 For every $10 spent dining in, ordering out, or buying bottles of sauce, B-Dubs Blazin' Rewards members earn 100 points.
 You can even earn points for dining with friends (something you probably would have done anyway).
 Prizes include beer, food, drinks, and bottles of wing sauce and seasoning.
-If you're trying to save calories on the beer, be sure to order one of these 15 Best Light Beers in America!
+If you're trying to save calories on booze, be sure to order light beer!

 THE BAD: You're Probably Ordering the Worst Sauce